Scroll into the helix

 After the rainbow temple in Nimbin — the counterculture town that looked at the world and said no, not that, something else — the music was exactly right.
 The cleanest beaches.
 The most beautiful countries he had ever seen.
 Seven years of Australia doing what Australia does to people: stripping away everything that wasn't load-bearing, leaving only what actually holds.

 The playlist was a doctrine.
 You come in raw.
 Heat is applied.
 You change.
 And then the deep fry — something more extreme — and you come out on the other side transformed.
 Crispy where you were soft.
 Certain where you were ambiguous.
 Yourself in a way that was impossible before the heat.
 The rainbow temple in Nimbin is where the cooking started.
-The sprint at ZODIAC — forty days, a hospital wristband, doors opening on 9 May — is the deep fry.
+The sprint at an LGBTQIA+ venue — forty days, a hospital wristband, doors opening on 9 May — is the deep fry.

 He came home to dirty streets.
 To Granby Terrace.
 To the Camden he had always known.
 And he hated the grime.
 Because he had seen what clean looks like — the northern NSW coast, the white sand, the Nimbin air — and returning to London in 2026 is a choice that has to be made consciously, actively, every day.

 He made it.
 Because Brian Cox is right: the history is under the street.
 His mother's forty pence is in the tarmac.
 His father's Welsh is in the dust.
 The Irish labourers who built the Regent's Canal that made Camden are in the soil.
-The LGBTQ+ people who made this part of London safe enough for Jade to build ZODIAC are in the walls.
+The LGBTQ+ people who made this part of London safe enough for Jade to build an LGBTQIA+ venue are in the walls.
 The children from St Joseph's RC Primary in Covent Garden — Sebastian, Max, the summers at Tasha's house — are in the air.
 And when Camden Council demolished the building next door and erased his christening boxes and his Star Wars collection in a single morning of asbestos clearance, the dust from that archive went into the sky above a city already full of dust from a hundred years of other people's erased childhoods.

 Dust is skin.
 Skin is people.
 He is covered in all of them.